-The project committee consist of the team of the Asian-German experts, who coordinate and supervise the overall progress of the project for the success of the entire project.
+The team of the Asian-German experts, which is coordinating and supervising the overall progress of the project considers the following aspects as crucial factors for the success of the entire project: